-• Non-cash items such as depreciation, inventory adjustment, and non-cash benefits paid to workers.
-Although not a cash outlay, most farm operators are familiar with depreciation because it is a deduction that can be claimed on their 1040F tax form.
-Many farmers seek the advice of an accountant or tax advisor on how much depreciation they will claim on their buildings, equipment and breeding stock and over how many years.
-The amount of depreciation during a year shows what has happened to the value of a farm's capital equipment (like trucks, tractors, implements, buildings, etc.).
+• Depreciation and other non-cash items like inventory adjustment, and non-cash benefits paid to workers are not a cash outlay for farm operations, but are necessary for the ERS Net Farm Income estimate.
+Farm operators are familiar with depreciation because it is a deduction claimed on their 1040F tax form.
+Many farmers seek the advice of an accountant or tax advisor on how much depreciation they will claim on their purchased buildings, equipment and breeding stock.
+The amount of depreciation during a production year reflects what has happened to the value of a farm's capital equipment (trucks, tractors, implements, buildings, etc.).

 Usually, the entire cost of capital items is not deducted as a business expense in the year they are purchased or built.
 Rather, the cost is spread out over their useful life.
 Depreciation measures the cost of using capital items during a particular year (how much they declined in value).
 Depreciation is a critical component of net farm income; one of the key statistics published using ARMS information.
-Depreciation and net farm income provide measures of how individual farmers are doing, as well as measures of how the entire farm economy is doing.
+Depreciation and net farm income help provide measures of how individual farmers are doing, as well as the health of the entire farm economy.